mamin27/OpenWave-1KB/README.md

 **Screenshot -- Raspbian on Raspberry Pi 2:**
 ![Raspbian Linux](/image/RPi2_Screenshot.jpg)

-** So, you've scrolled to the bottom.
-Thanks for reading. **
+### So, you've scrolled to the bottom.
+Thanks for reading.

-** Goals of this fork: **
+## Goals of this fork:  (no promises)
-- Serial USB connection is unstable with GDS-1202B and Linux system.
-Improve stablility of the COM (ttyACM0) code.
+- Improve stablility of the COM (ttyACM0) interface.
+USB-serial connection is unstable with GDS-1202B scope and a Linux system.
-- Source code housekeeping, Reduce some of the pylint warnings.
+- Source code housekeeping, Reduce some of the many pylint warnings.
+- Use latest python and libraries
 - Improve error handling.
 - Allow for COM port selection and reconnect.
 - Rework some of the SCPI calls to be more modular and readable.
 - Add some new features for instrument control (TBD).

-** Not goals: **
+## Not goals:
-- GUI.  pyQT5 is a mystery to me.  (maybe learning)
+- GUI.  pyQT5 is a mystery to me.
+(Maybe later?)
 - Mac OS.
 Windows OS.
-No skills and I don't need these
+No skills and I don't need these.
+RPi is a future goal.
+- LAN connection mode.
+My o-scope doesn't support this.
 - Testing multiple GDS models.
 I've only got GDS-1202B
+- Run speed.
+Speed is likely constrained by reads from the o-scope.